-Kids & Families Together is a contractor for Ventura County Human Services Agency, Ventura County Behavioral Health, and Ventura County Community College District.
+Kids & Families Together is a contractor for Ventura County Human Services Agency and Ventura County Behavioral Health.

 We are continually seeking out innovative programs to meet the needs of our community.
 For a list of current programs offered, please click here.

 Kids & Families Together’s mission is to strengthen relationships by providing safe, supportive help that keeps family members emotionally connected to one another.